davetang/learning_vcf_file/README.md

     ##     mpileup      multi-way pileup producing genotype likelihoods
     ##     roh          identify runs of autozygosity (HMM)
     ##     stats        produce VCF/BCF stats
     ##
+    ##  -- Plugins (collection of programs for calling, file manipulation & analysis)
+    ##     38 plugins available, run "bcftools plugin -lv" to see a complete list
+    ##
     ##  Most commands accept VCF, bgzipped VCF, and BCF with the file type detected
     ##  automatically even when streaming from a pipe.
 Indexed VCF and BCF will work